harvard-visionlab/fastargs/README.md

 ### Install

-1. PIP: `pip install fastargs`
-2. Github: `pip install git+https://github.com/GuillaumeLeclerc/fastargs.git `
+1. Github: `pip install git+https://github.com/harvard-visionlab/fastargs.git `

+### Changes from Original Repo

+This fork fixes the following issue:
+- Fixed bug with conditional sections failing when using command line arguments (PR #24 in original repo)
+- When `param.section.is_enabled` was being checked in `config.augment_argparse()`, the sections had not yet been initialized, causing conditional sections to fail the check even when the conditions were true

 ### Example
-Simple full example available: https://github.com/GuillaumeLeclerc/fastargs/blob/main/examples/full_simple_example.py
+Simple full example available: https://github.com/harvard-visionlab/fastargs/blob/main/examples/full_simple_example.py

 ### Declare the arguments